PawanKolhe/color-calendar/README.md

 <a id="feature-request"></a>
 ## ⭐ Feature Request
-I'd love ❤️️ to hear where you are using this library or any additional features you might need for your use case.
-[Open an issue](https://github.com/PawanKolhe/color-calendar/issues) on GitHub or connect with me on [LinkedIn](https://www.linkedin.com/in/kolhepawan/).
+- Feel free to [Open an issue](https://github.com/PawanKolhe/color-calendar/issues) on GitHub to request any additional features you might need for your use case.
+- Connect with me on [LinkedIn](https://www.linkedin.com/in/kolhepawan/).
+I'd love ❤️️ to hear where you are using this library.

 <a id="license"></a>
 ## 📜 License